kubermatic/docs/content/kubermatic/master/changelog/2.12/_index.en.md

 - **ACTION REQUIRED:** Kubermatic now doesn&#39;t accept unknown keys in its config files anymore and will crash if an unknown key is present
 - **ACTION REQUIRED:** BYO datacenters now need to be specific in the `datacenters.yaml` with a value of `{}`, e.G `bringyourown: {}`
 - **ACTION REQUIRED:** Velero does not backup Prometheus, Elasticsearch and Minio by default anymore.
+- **ACTION REQUIRED:** On AWS, the nodeport-proxy will be recreated as NLB.
+DNS entries must be updated to point to the new LB.
 - The deprecated nodePortPoxy key for Helm values has been removed.
 - Support setting oidc authentication settings on cluster
 - The worker-count of controller-manager and master-controller are now configurable